colincookman/afghanistan_election_results_2018/codebook.md

 - **pop_16_17_399_Landscan:** Landscan population estimate for 2016-17 for 407 districts, regrouped to 399 districts, via Map Sync.
 - **pop_17_18_399_iMMAP_AGCHO:** iMMAP population estimated for 2017-18 for 399 districts, via Map_Sync.

-## Polling Center and Polling Station Sariables
+## Polling Center and Polling Station Variables
 - **pc_code:** Seven-digit numeric code for a unique polling center, the local site for voters to cast ballots.
 The first two digits correspond to province_code, second two digits to district_code, and final three digits to a unique pc number within a province.
 Due to ommitted 0 prefixes for provinces 1-9, some datasets may require padding for accurate matches.
 - **pc_number:** Final three digits of the pc_code, corresponding to a unique polling center within a province.
 PC numbers are sequential within but not across provinces.
 - **pc_name_eng:** English-language name for the polling center, as provided by IEC.